Prediction-based Inference in Electronic Health Record (EHR)-linked Biobanks with Clinically Informative Outcomes: Simulation Results

 \subsection{Theoretical explanation of simulation results}

-We now provide theoretical results that explain the type I error control patterns observed in the simulations.
-The key question is: \textbf{under what conditions do CCA and PB methods yield valid inference when the missingness mechanism is MNAR?}
+We now provide theoretical results that explain the type I error and bias patterns observed in the simulations.
+The key question is: \textbf{under what conditions do CCA and PB methods yield valid inference and consistent estimation when the missingness mechanism is MNAR?}

 The simulation results show that under MCAR and MAR, CCA yields consistent estimation in both linear and logistic regression, consistent with well-established theoretical results~\citep{little2019statistical}.
 The theorems below characterize the MNAR case.